telerik/maui-docs/controls/datagrid/selection.md

 # Selection in the .NET MAUI DataGrid

-The Telerik UI for .NET MAUI DataGrid exposes a single and multiple selection feature which enables users to select a cell or a row by clicking (tapping) on it.
+ [Telerik UI for .NET MAUI DataGrid]({%slug datagrid-overview%}) exposes a single and multiple selection feature which enables users to select a cell or a row by clicking (tapping) on it.

 Users can cancel the selection by clicking the cell or the row again.